 The functional currencies of ACADIA Pharmaceuticals AB and ACADIA Pharmaceuticals A/S are the local currencies.
 Accordingly, assets and liabilities of these entities are translated at the current exchange rate at the balance sheet date and historical rates for equity.
 Revenue and expense components are translated at weighted average exchange rates in effect during the period.
 Gains and losses resulting from foreign currency translation are included as a component of stockholders' equity.
-At December 31, 2005 and 2004, the balance within accumulated other comprehensive (loss) income from foreign currency translation was \$249,800 and \$380,300, respectively.
-Other foreign currency transaction gains and losses are included in the results of operations and, to date, have not been significant.
+At December 31, 2006 and 2005, the balance within accumulated other comprehensive (loss) income from foreign currency translation was \$225,000 and \$250,000, respectively.
+Foreign currency transaction gains and losses are included in the results of operations and, to date, have not been significant.